 Sure, with a bit of luck you can probably find all the main sights in somewhere like Havana without hiring a guide in Cuba.
 But what about the hidden gems and secret alleys known only to the locals?
 What about the attractions that haven’t made it into the guidebooks because of a lack of space, and not made it into the blogosphere because those running them won’t pay for the privilege?

 Hiring a guide in Cuba ensures you get a full unbiased 360° tour of all this majestic island has to offer.
 No more wondering what that building you pass might be, or when is the best time to visit the Museum of Fine Arts.
-No more wishing you had more information about the to-ings and fro-ings of the revolution that brought Fidel Castro to power back in 1959 – for your guide is an expert on their country!
+No more wishing you had more information about the to-ings and fro-ings of the revolution that brought Fidel Castro to power back in 1959 – don’t worry your guide is an expert on their country!

 A reassuring presence in a foreign country